DeclareDesign/randomizr/README.md

-randomizr: Easy to use tools for common forms of random assignment and sampling
+randomizr: Tools for random assignment and random sampling
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->